|

 providers) acknowledge the economic importance of rolling right enforcement by making it a contractual obligation.

-The Belmont and San Carlos contracts merely require those cities to enforce on rolling rights, without
+The San Carlos and Belmont contracts merely required those cities to enforce on rolling rights, without

-specifying exactly what will happen if the cities refuse to
+specifying exactly what would happen if the cities had refused to

 Action page.